 Tools Required for Paper Quilling

-Beginning quilling can be accomplished using only strips of paper, a toothpick, knitting needle or similar object and some glue.
+Beginning quilling can be accomplished using only strips of paper, a toothpick, knitting needle or similar object, and some glue.
 If you get bitten by the quilling bug, you can invest in proper quilling tools to make your job that much easier.

 Paper Quilling Strips: Precut paper designed especially for quilling can be bought online or at your local craft store.
-The advantage to using pre-cut paper is that your paper strips will always be the same width and of course you will also save time when using this type of paper.
+The advantage of using pre-cut paper is that your paper strips will always be the same width and of course you will also save time when using this type of paper.

 Slotted Tool: This tool is a handle with a comfort grip that has a slotted metal piece at the top to insert your paper strips and then twists them into circular shapes.
 This tool makes it easier to control and roll your paper strips.